nanariv/mern-shopping-site-frontend/README.md

 -Integrating Zoom: Zoom option to redirect a user to zoom with a click of a button -Google Calendar integration: Option to integrate tasks with google calendar -Set Frequency: This option will enable a user to set up the frequency of a task

-# CONCLUSION

-Technologies/Framework/Libraries learnt: MongoDB, Express, React, NodeJS, and Material UI.
-This Project was elegant enough to give us knowledge about the MERN stack.
-Although, we have done activities in our class separately on each of these but building something from scratch and integrating all the components to output a functional application was challenging at the start but was definitely a very insightful for us.

 # RESOURCES